Send your enquiry.

 Contact us for a free, initial no obligation consultation.

-You can claim compensation if your rental accommodation has damp and mould due to defects that your landlord is responsible for repairing.
-You must be able to show that your landlord has either refused to fix the problem, or has carried out a repair to a poor standard.
+You can claim compensation if your rental accommodation has damp and mould due to defects that your housing association or council is responsible for repairing.
+You must be able to show that your housing association or council has either refused to fix the problem, or has carried out a repair to a poor standard.

 Speak to our housing disrepair solicitors – England and Wales

 Are you dealing with damp and mould in a rented property?
-If your landlord fails to address the problem, then you could have grounds for a housing disrepair claim.
+If your housing association or council fails to address the problem, then you could have grounds for a housing disrepair claim.
 Contact us at Ashmans Solicitors for a free assessment of your claim.
 Ensure that you collect evidence of any disrepair in the property.
 Make sure that you understand your responsibilities as a tenant.

-Who is responsible for mould: landlord or tenant?
+Who is responsible for mould: housing association or tenant?

 If you are renting a property with mould/damp issues, you might wonder: who is responsible?
-Is it the landlord?
+Is it your housing association?
 Or is it you, the tenant?
 The answer depends on how and why the damp/mould developed.

 As a tenant, you have duty to keep your rental property well-ventilated.
 If you do not air out your home enough and mould develops as a result, then you are at fault.
 To prevent this, you might do things like dry your laundry outside or use a tumble dryer.
 You should also turn on the bathroom extractor fan when having a shower or bath, and leave the windows open for a short amount of time each day.